-FOURTH: All reflexes, even the most complicated, such as laughter and yawning; all kinds of physical memory such as memory of taste, memory of smell, memory of pain, which are in reality inner reflexes.”
+FOURTH: All inner reflexes (even the most complicated) such as laughter, sneezing and yawning; all kinds of physical memory such as memory of taste, memory of smell, memory of pain, which are in reality inner reflexes.”

 -paraphrase from Lecture 1, Section 5 of The Psychology of Man’s Possible Evolution